 The proposed technical approach is innovative, feasible, achievable, and complete.
+Detailed technical rationale is provided delineating why the proposed approach can achieve the program goals and metrics.
 The proposed technical team has the expertise and experience to accomplish the proposed tasks.
 Task descriptions and associated technical elements provided are complete and in a logical sequence with all proposed deliverables clearly defined such that a final outcome that achieves the goal can be expected as a result of award.
 The proposal identifies major technical risks, and planned mitigation efforts are clearly defined and feasible.
-The proposed schedule aggressively pursues performance metrics in an efficient time frame that accurately accounts for the anticipated workload.

-Potential Contribution and Relevance to the DARPA Mission
+• Potential Contribution and Relevance to the DARPA Mission